General objective of the job

 - Supporting in developing the partners/school staff capacity in PSS programming

-- Providing Technical guidance and training to facilitators and PSS and CP staff working in the project during the intervention implementation.
+- Providing Technical guidance and trainings to facilitators and PSS and CP staff working in the project during the intervention implementation.

-- Develop relationships with partner focal points and schools to facilitate effective capacity building cycles, follow up on PSS implementation within partner organizations, schools and support staff capacity development in the field.
+- Develop relationships with partner focal points, schools to facilitate effective capacity building cycles, follow up on PSS implementation within partner organizations, schools and support staff capacity development in the field.

-- Attending internal update meetings on specified projects, maintaining action plans, and following up on key actions related to PSS activities delivery.
+- Attend internal update meetings on specified projects, maintaining action plans, and following up on key actions related to PSS activities delivery.

 - Collects and documents feedback from the field on the implementation of the methodology including challenges and lessons learnt.